timjogorman/RicherEventDescription/guidelines.md

 As an extreme example, this (somewhat unlikely) paragraph could result in the following temporal links:

-\ex.
-Napoleon was exiled to Elba in 1814.
+- Napoleon was exiled to Elba in 1814.
 This has little to do with Mr. Chen's rash and subsequent leg pain, which both developed after his surgery in 2009. \a. \{1814\} CONTAINS *exiled* \b{.} \{2009\
 CONTAINS *surgery* \b{.} \{2009\} CONTAINS *rash* \b{.